huggingface/blog/quanto-introduction.md

 Quanto provides a generic mechanism to replace torch modules (`torch.nn.Module`) by `quanto` modules that are able to process `quanto` tensors.

-Quanto modules dynamically convert their `weight` parameter until a model is frozen, which slows down inference a bit but is required if the model needs to be tuned (a.k.a Quantization Aware Training).
+Quanto modules dynamically convert their `weight` parameter until a model is frozen, which slows inference down a bit but is required if the model needs to be tuned (a.k.a Quantization Aware Training).

 Module `bias` parameters are not quantized because they are much smaller than `weights` and quantized addition is hard to accelerate.

 Activations are dynamically quantized using static scales (defaults to the range `[-1, 1]`).
-The model needs to be calibrated to evaluate the best activation scales (using a momentum).
+The model needs to be calibrated to evaluate the best activation scales (using momentum).

 The following modules can be quantized: